jarusll/the-logs/index.md

 This evil & emacs combo is working very good.
 I don't want to switch my workflow to evil fully.
 I just want vim's powerful motions.
 For the rest, emacs will do.

+Integrating the backend is remaining in frontend.
+Barebones backend is up.
+DB needs to be implemented.
+The whole thing is dockerized.

+I tweaked which-key for faster response time.
+I still need a way to make which-key overlay on all the time.
+I'll be looking into it soon.

+Good day, Night.

 # 2022-05-14

 I switched to `evil-mode`.
 The plan is to use evil-mode for editable buffers & emacs for read-only buffers.